The user interface (UI) that appears on a screen of an Android device

 android:onClick="showToast" />

-If the red bulb icon doesn't appear, click the method name ("showToast").
+MainActivity class will be opened in the editor with a new method called showToast."showToast").
 Press Alt-Enter (Option-Enter on the Mac), select Create ‘showToast(view)' in ‘MainActivity', and click OK.

 android:id="@+id/button_count"